 Lenneberg Forest

-Despite covering only 700 hectares, the Lenneberg Forest is still the largest forest in the intensively farmed region of Rheinhessen.
-It is the most popular recreational area for the population of Mainz and the surrounding area and is visited by around one million people a year, accompanied by almost 90,000 dogs.
+Although the Lennebergwald covers only 700 hectares, it is nonetheless the largest forest in the intensively farmed region of Rheinhessen.
+It is the most popular local recreation area for the residents of Mainz and the surrounding area and is visited by around one million people each year, accompanied by nearly 90,000 dogs.

-The Lenneberg Forest nature reserve differs greatly from most forests in Germany, as it is located on a dune area dating back to the Pleistocene epoch.
+The Lennebergwald Nature Reserve differs greatly from most forests in Germany, as it is located on a dune field dating back to the Pleistocene.
 It is characterized by pine and oak forests.
-Rare dry grassland plants, such as pheasant's eye, pasque flower, and various orchids, thrive on the light-rich, nutrient-poor sandy soils.
-Many of these plants are threatened with extinction and are on the "Red List" because the specific conditions they need to survive are increasingly declining or being destroyed in Germany.
+Rare dry grassland plants, such as the pheasant’s eye, the pasque flower, and various orchids, thrive on the light-rich, nutrient-poor sandy soils.
+Many of these plants are threatened with extinction and are listed on the “Red List” because the specific conditions they need to survive are increasingly disappearing or being destroyed in Germany.

-The special value of this area is evident not only in its diverse flora, but also in the many animal species that often form a symbiotic relationship with certain plants and are threatened with extinction.
-Because of its role as a refuge for endangered species, the Lenneberg Forest has been declared a nature reserve by the state of Rhineland-Palatinate.
-You can find more information about the Lenneberg Forest Nature Reserve here:
+The special value of this area is evident not only in its diverse flora but also in the many animal species—which often form symbiotic relationships with certain plants—that are threatened with extinction.
+Because of its role as a refuge for endangered species, the Lenneberg Forest has been designated a nature reserve by the state of Rhineland-Palatinate.
+You can find more information about the Lennebergwald Nature Reserve here: